 When you follow these methods to cut the fat, meat and poultry can be both a tasty and healthy part of your diet.By Mayo Clinic Staff

-Meat and poultry can be valuable sources of protein and other important nutrients, but they can also be sources of unhealthy fat and cholesterol.
+Meat and poultry can be valuable sources of protein and other important nutrients, but they can also be sources of unhealthy saturated fat.
 And meat and poultry with more fat tend to be tastier — something chefs know, which is why they often use higher fat cuts of meat and poultry in their recipes.

-But before you copy their recipes, consider this: With a few simple tricks and tips, you can have it both ways — taste and health.
+But before you copy their recipes, consider this: With a few simple tricks and tips, you can have tasty and healthy entrees.
 Learn how to choose the healthiest selections of meat and poultry and how to prepare them using low-fat methods.
 With these tips, you can reduce the fat even in higher fat marbled cuts.

 - Look for lean cuts.
 Certain cuts of meat and poultry are lower in fat.
 Lean cuts of beef include round, chuck, sirloin and tenderloin.
 Lean pork or lamb includes tenderloin, loin chops and leg.
 The leanest poultry is white meat from the breast with no skin.